dwbapst/gedit-restore-tabs/README.markdown

 This is a plugin for [Gedit][1], the official text editor of the GNOME desktop environment.

-This plugin is for Gedit versions 3 and above (including 3.8 and 3.10, included in Ubuntu 14.04).
+This plugin is for Gedit versions 3.36 and above (included in Ubuntu 20.04).

 **This plugin is NOT compatible with Gedit 2.x**.